 If you're lucky, you might also spot a Manta Ray.
 The best time to see them is November to March.

 There are plenty of dive shops in the area; most of them are located on the main beach strip.
 I dove with Sea Explorers, but other options include Thresher Shark Divers and Evolution Diving.

-You can snorkel right off the beach.
+You can snorkel right off the beach in Malapascua island.
 In the shallow parts, you can find crabs hiding in the grass and a few types of small fish.
 For more interesting snorkeling spots, take the three-hour snorkeling tour around the island.
 You'll be taken to three different spots, the second one being the most interesting.

 Leftovers of what was once a Japanese warship lie on the bottom off the sea, just off the coast of the island.
 It's only 10-15 feet deep, so for those who are able to hold your breath for a while, it's a great spot.
 I found a frogfish and several funny looking creatures that I didn't know existed.